-(p) Inventories
+(o) Inventories

 Inventories consist of handsets and phone accessories and are valued using the weighted average cost method.
 Inventories are stated at the lower of cost and net realisable value.
-Net realisable value is determined on the basis of anticipated sales proceeds less estimated selling expenses.
+Net realisable value is determined on the basis of anticipated sales proceeds less the estimated costs necessary to make the sale.

-(q) Trade and other receivables
+(p) Trade and other receivables

-Trade and other receivables are recognised initially at the amount of consideration that is unconditional unless they contain significant financing components, when they are recognised at fair value.
-The Group holds trade and other receivables with the objective to collect the contractual cash flows and therefore measures them subsequently at amortised cost using the effective interest method (Note 2(n)).
+Trade receivables are recognised initially at the amount of consideration that is unconditional unless they contain significant financing components, when they are recognised at fair value.
+Other receivables are measured at fair value at initial recognition.
+The Group holds trade and other receivables with the objective to collect the contractual cash flows and therefore measures them subsequently at amortised cost using the effective interest method (Note 2(m)).

-(r) Contract assets
+(q) Contract assets

-Contract assets relating to bundled transaction under contracts are recognised when the Group has provided the service or delivered the hardware to the customer before the customer pays consideration or before payment is due.
+Contract assets relating to bundled transactions are recognised when the Group has provided the service or delivered the product to the customer before the customer pays consideration or before payment is due.

-(s) Trade and other payables
+(r) Trade and other payables